 Even very experienced doctors can struggle to diagnose and treat complicated cases.
 Because AI systems can quickly make sense of the large amount of information in electronic health records, they help doctors make decisions.

 AI helps doctors analyze images.

 AI systems highlight problem areas on images, aiding in the screening process.
 The AI image analysis gives doctors confidence in their diagnoses and can help them identify issues they may have missed.
 This is important because diagnostic errors in radiology are dangerous and common enough to cause concern.
 A 2001 review found that the rate of clinically significant errors in radiology was between 2-20%.
-(For more information on radiology diagnostic errors, read this post.)
+(For more information, read Radiology Diagnostic Errors Are Surprisingly High.